Master of Applied Science (MAS) in Population Health Management

 Tuition and Funding

-The OPAL MAS programs have competitive price points and substantial tuition scholarships.
+The online MAS programs have competitive price points and substantial tuition scholarships.
 The admission application also serves as your scholarship application.
-All admitted students will receive the OPAL scholarship.
+All admitted students will receive the online MAS scholarship.

 Questions about the program?
 We're happy to help.